eHealthAfrica/trace-and-go-public/README.md

 ### Data retrieval

 1. The relative wishing for updates on the status of their loved one sends a message containing the unique ID of their relative to the designated shortcode number
-1. This is then redirected to RapidPro which starts a flow
+1. This is then redirected to the Amsel Backend (/smswebhook)
-1. The flow asks for the number and calls /query (on the server) with the number and retrieves the data
 1. Relative receives a message with the status of the patient

 # Contribute